 You can use pre-defined curves like

-ease curve is the default in Framer.
-See all built-in easing curves below, or check out this website to learn more about easing curves.
+Bezier.ease curve is the default in Framer.
+See all built-in easing curves below, or check out this website to learn more.

 To make animations that feel truly native, you’ll want to work with spring curves.
-A spring curve consists of 3 elements:
+The bounciness of our spring curve can be customized with

 States allow you to define the different appearance options of a layer.
 A layer can have multiple states, each with a different set of properties.
 States can then be cycled through, with or without animation.